AriFordsham/lens-wiki/Tutorial.md

 ("hello",42)
 ```

-Moreover, lenses have the ability to be composed with (.).
+Moreover, we can compose lenses with `(.)`.

 ```haskell
 (.) :: Simple Lens a b -> Simple Lens b c -> Simple Lens a c
 ```

-Notice (.) composes in the opposite order from what you would expect as a functional programmer, but to an imperative programmer they provide the nice idiom that
+Notice `(.)` composes in the opposite order from what you would expect as a functional programmer, but to an imperative programmer they provide the nice idiom that

 ```haskell
 >>> view (_2._1) ("hello",("world","!!!"))